boardsource/open_keyboard_experiments/smol/README.md

 Its tested with normal diodes with Blok controller.
 I dont think elite-c's would work being that they are 5V.
 I included pin holes but have not tested n!n.

+For most extra you can use [BS-python](https://github.com/boardsource/bs-python) our fork of circuitpython it has the matrix code frozen in,along with all of kmk. meaning you can simply drag on main.py and kb.py.